Lethja/Newth/Autotool/README.md

 ### Long names

-Autotools depends on some file names having more characters then can be stored on a DOS file system which is limited to a maximum of 8 characters and an additional 3 characters for an extension.
+Autotools relies on filenames that exceed the character limits imposed by the classic FAT file system used by DOS, which adheres to the 8.3-filename convention, 8 characters for the name and 3 characters for the extension.
 These files have been given a shorter name to be store-able on these older systems but are useless without the correct name.
 To fix this: a symbolic link file with the correct name `configure.ac` can be made pointing to `autoconf.ac`

 Open a terminal/command prompt in the directory containing the `autoconf.ac` and `Makefile.am` files and run the